 Documentation and Audits of Compliance

-**Licensees may be subject to a Board audit of compliance after each renewal period ends.**
+**Licensees may be subject to a Board audit of compliance after each license period ends.**